yocontra/nodecast/README.md

 `ytcast <video url>` will play a youtube video of your choice on every device in your network.

+## Custom Devices

+If you look in `./lib/devices` you can see we have custom support for certain devices.
+Every vendor has their own spin on DIAL so we try to support the cool stuff they add on top of it.
+ChromeCast for example, has it's own RAMP protocol.
+Roku has an interface that lets you emulate a remote.
+Viera has some limitations.

 ## ChromeCast

 RAMP support is still being worked on.
 RAMP is DIAL + a WebSocket to do streaming video progress and more.
+Currently Netflix isn't working either due to their proprietary protocol.

 ## Examples